Stock Average Price Calculator

 Purchase rows will appear here automatically.
 Use Add Purchase if you need more lots.

-This optional mini-game turns the calculator idea into a quick decision challenge.
+This optional mini-game turns stock average price into a quick decision challenge.
 Your mission is simple: each round shows three possible purchase lots, and you must tap or click the offer that moves your portfolio's average price closest to the target average.
 The twist is that larger share counts have more weight, so a cheap small lot may matter less than a slightly higher-priced large lot.

 The goal is not to simulate real investing advice.
 It is a fast way to feel the weighted-average concept in action.
 On desktop, click a card or press 1, 2, or 3.
 On mobile, tap the card you want.
 Runs are short, difficulty increases over time, and your best score is saved on this device for easy replays.